-Microsoft, along with a few other database manufacturers designed the ODBC driver to provide a standard, consistent and simple process of connecting a wide range of databases.
+Microsoft, along with a few other database manufacturers, designed the ODBC driver to provide a standard, consistent and straightforward process of connecting a wide range of databases.

 What is QODBC for POS?

 QODBC for POS is an ODBC driver (DLL) for QuickBooks POS format files.
-QuickBooks POS by default stores its data in its own proprietary DBMS file format.
-This driver allows users of any ODBC compliant front-end application to read and write data contained in QuickBooks POS format files similarly to any other ODBC enabled database.
+This driver allows users of any ODBC compliant front-end application to read and write data contained in QuickBooks POS format files similarly to any other ODBC-enabled database.
+QuickBooks POS, by default, stores its data in its proprietary DBMS file format.

-QODBC for POS works by accepting SQL commands through the ODBC interface, then converting those calls to navigational commands to the QuickBooks POS DBMS and returning record sets that qualify for the query results.
+QODBC for POS works by accepting SQL commands through the ODBC interface, converting those calls to navigational controls to the QuickBooks POS DBMS, and returning record sets that qualify for the query results.

 What can I do with QODBC for POS?

-QODBC for POS opens up the QuickBooks POS files to a whole new world of database connectivity.
-In the same way that Windows has created an environment where all applications have a similar look and feel, ODBC drivers make all database formats look the same.
+QODBC for POS opens up the QuickBooks POS files to a new world of database connectivity.
+In the same way, Windows has created an environment where all applications have a similar look and feel; ODBC drivers make all database formats look the same.

-· Microsoft Word can do a customer mail merge directly from QuickBooks POS files.
+· Microsoft Word can merge a customer mail directly from QuickBooks POS files.

 · Crystal Pro Report writer can create multi-file reports from QuickBooks POS data.

-· Microsoft Access or Alpha 5 can be used to merge QuickBooks POS data with other data sources to produce complex reports, or to run mass file updates based on multiple criteria.
+· Microsoft Access or Alpha 5 can merge QuickBooks POS data with other data sources to produce complex reports or run mass file updates based on multiple criteria.

-QuickBooks POS application developers now can offer this driver to their customers to allow them direct access to data important to them through custom third-party applications.
-Business personnel who require up-to-the-minute data to make on the fly business decisions will have that real-time data instantly available to virtually hundreds of desktop applications.
+QuickBooks POS application developers can now offer this driver to their customers, allowing them direct access to data vital to them through custom third-party applications.
+Business personnel who require up-to-the-minute data to make on-the-fly business decisions will have that real-time data instantly available to virtually hundreds of desktop applications.
 Best of all, this driver is transparent and works precisely like ODBC drivers from other vendors.

 If you have downloaded this program, run the self-extracting executable in a temporary directory to extract the installation files.
 Don't forget to read the "Readme" file during installation for the latest information on QODBC for POS setup and other information.

-Unload Microsoft Office toolbar from memory, as well as any other Windows applications that can impair installation.
+Unload the Microsoft Office toolbar from memory and any other Windows applications that can impair installation.
 Click on the Install program from within Windows to install the driver.
 Select the destination directory to install the QODBC for POS support files.
 Click "OK" to continue.

-The FLEXquarters QODBC Driver for QuickBooks POS has been successfully installed on your computer.
-You can begin to use it immediately because it will immediately run as a 30-day evaluation edition, with read/write access to the QuickBooks POS tables.
+The FLEXquarters QODBC Driver for QuickBooks POS has been installed on your computer.
+You can begin to use it immediately because it will directly run as a 30-day evaluation edition, with read/write access to the QuickBooks POS tables.
 Note: Inserts are limited to 20 per session

-To install a full purchase or evaluation QODBC for POS registration code, see the Icons that have been added to your Start Menu under QODBC Driver for QuickBooks POS
+To install a complete purchase or evaluation QODBC for the POS registration code, see the Icons that have been added to your Start Menu under QODBC Driver for QuickBooks POS.

 QODBC for POS Setup Screen